m0squdev/apf/README.md

 - `-h`: Print this message and exit
 - `-r`: Recursively remove dependencies of AUR packages to remove.
 Corresponding environment variable: `APF_REMOVE_DEPENDENCIES`
 - `-u`: Install Flatpak packages user-wide instead of system-wide.
 Corresponding environment variable: `APF_FLATPAK_USER`
+- `-y`: Don't prompt for confirmation when installing packages.
+You will still be prompted when removing packages.
+Corresponding environment variable: `APF_NO_CONFIRMATION`

 Press Tab to select multiple packages and press Enter to confirm your selection.
 Already installed packages will be removed and new packages will be installed.